Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 Then the `KEM` parameter of ARKG may be instantiated as follows:

-- Elliptic curve points are encoded to and from octet strings using the procedures defined in sections 2.3.3 and 2.3.4 of [SEC 1][sec1].
+- Elliptic curve points are encoded to and from octet strings using the procedures defined in sections 2.3.3 and 2.3.4 of [SEC1].

-- Elliptic curve coordinate field elements are encoded to and from octet strings using the procedures defined in sections 2.3.5 and 2.3.6 of [SEC 1][sec1].
+- Elliptic curve coordinate field elements are encoded to and from octet strings using the procedures defined in sections 2.3.5 and 2.3.6 of [SEC1].

-- Elliptic curve scalar values are encoded to and from octet strings using the procedures defined in sections 2.3.7 and 2.3.8 of [SEC 1][sec1].
+- Elliptic curve scalar values are encoded to and from octet strings using the procedures defined in sections 2.3.7 and 2.3.8 of [SEC1].

 - `ECDH(pk, sk)` represents the compact output of ECDH [RFC6090] using public key (curve point) `pk` and secret key (exponent) `sk`.